stakater/Playbook/content/workshop/sealed-secrets/caveats.md

 SealedSecret Controller uses ClusterRole to watch SealedSecret resources in all cluster namespaces, so therefore mutli-tenancy cannot be acheived.

+## Where to Save Original Secrets

+Again the question arises, where do we save the original secrets.

 ## Key Renewal / Rotation

 Its keys are renewed after 30 days by default.
 New key will not be able to decrypt the old sealed secrets.
 So if a secret is deleted from a namespace then its controller will not be able to generate secret from the old sealed secret, which makes the old sealed secrets useless.